UniversityInternationalComing to Hannover

 • Extended stays exceeding 90 days

-If you intend to stay in Germany for more than 90 days, you will be required to register at the relevant residents' registration office responsible for your place of residence within 10 working days of your arrival.
-If you live in Hannover, appointments at one of the eight citizens' administration office ("Bürgeramt") in Hannover may be booked online.
+If you intend to stay in Germany for more than 90 days, you will be required to register at the residents' registration office responsible for your place of residence within 10 working days of your arrival.
+If you live in Hannover, appointments at one of the eight citizens' administration offices (Bürgeramt) in Hannover may be booked online.
 Booked appointments are accepted as proof that the registration has been observed.
-Since citizens' administration office in Hannover are usually quite busy, we recommend booking an appointment as soon as possible.
+Since the citizens' administration offices in Hannover are usually quite busy, we recommend booking an appointment as soon as possible.

-Book an appointemnt via the online portal of the citizens' administration offices in Hannover
+Book an appointment via the online portal of the citizens' administration offices in Hannover

 Template "Wohnungsgeberbestätigung" provided by the city of Hannover

-During the registration at the Bürgeramt you can on voluntary basis give information about your religion.
-Please note that if you work in Germany some church tax may be directly taken from your salary depending on the information you fill at the Bürgeramt.
+When you register at the Bürgeramt you can voluntarily provide information about your religion if you wish.
+Please note that if you work in Germany some church tax may be deducted directly from your salary depending on the information you provide to the Bürgeramt.

 Applying for a residence permit